Chart Color Schemes

 Roseville Chase demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Roseville Chase has a notably high level of educational attainment among its residents aged 15 and above.
-Specifically, 54.0% hold university qualifications, which is significantly higher than the national average of 30.4% and the NSW average of 32.2%.
-The most common type of qualification is bachelor degrees at 36.1%, followed by postgraduate qualifications (13.4%) and graduate diplomas (4.5%).
-Vocational pathways make up 18.3% of qualifications, with advanced diplomas accounting for 10.7% and certificates for 7.6%.
+Roseville Chase has a notably high educational attainment among residents aged 15 and above, with 54.0% holding university qualifications compared to the national average of 30.4% and the NSW average of 32.2%.
+This indicates a significant educational advantage for the area.
+Bachelor degrees are the most common at 36.1%, followed by postgraduate qualifications (13.4%) and graduate diplomas (4.5%).
+Vocational pathways account for 18.3% of qualifications, with advanced diplomas at 10.7% and certificates at 7.6%.

-Educational participation is also high in the area, with 32.9% of residents currently enrolled in formal education.
+Educational participation is high in the area, with 32.9% of residents currently enrolled in formal education.
 This includes 11.6% in primary education, 10.6% in secondary education, and 6.7% pursuing tertiary education.
-However, educational facilities appear to be located outside Roseville Chase's immediate boundaries, requiring families to access schools in neighboring areas for their educational needs.

 Frequently Asked Questions - Education